-The questions of whether he’ll go to war and when he’ll get home are serious, but with its reflections of the land he loves and of friends old and new, this wonderfully cozy book is charming, uplifting, and characteristically funny.
+The questions of whether he’ll go to the front and when he’ll get home are serious, but with its reflections of the land he loves and of friends old and new, this wonderfully cozy book is charming, uplifting, and wonderfully funny.

 In a Reddit thread about the best feel-good books, user bprflip shares: “When someone asks for a male-author-who-can-actually-write-a-female-lead, this book lands.
 It’s about someone getting by and making the world better, in incremental yet personal ways”.

-If you enjoy following the investigations of Precious Ramotswe, Botswana’s premier lady detective, you’re in luck: this is the first in a series of twenty-three books by Alexander McCall Smith.
+If you enjoy The No. 1 One Ladies’ Detective Agency, you’re in luck: this is the first in a series of twenty-three books by Alexander McCall Smith.

 Wallace spends his life at the office, working and correcting colleagues.
-Then a reaper collects him, and he's dead.
-Even after death, he refuses to make time for fun and friends, but as he drinks tea and eats scones with Hugo, the owner of an unusual tea shop, he wonders if he should do things differently.
+Then a reaper collects him, and his time is up.
+Now he wonders if he should do things differently.

 Where’d You Go, Bernadette by Maria Semple